Vivek-nk/Machine-Learning/Fraud Detection/README.md

 • Treat fraudulent transaction as “positive” and legitimate as “negative” sample.
 • Due to privacy reasons, the dataset the data fields are renamed to some abstract names.
 Therefore, treat each field equally without giving any preference to any field in the dataset.

+### Programming language requried:

+Python

+Code is uploaded in IPYNB format for better visualization!

 ### Machine Learning Algorithms Implemented From Scratch:

 #### Logistic Regression based Classifier